-Neuroscience is the interdisciplinary study of how the nervous system functions to control more basic processes, such as mechanisms controlling homeostasis, to more complex features such as movement, perception, behavior, emotion, desires and memory.
+Neuroscience is the interdisciplinary study of how the nervous system functions, from the cellular level to more complex features such as movement, perception, behavior, emotion, desires and memory.
 The foundational components of the major are provided through a series of courses in the disciplines of biology and psychology that center on neuronal function and its role in biology and behavior.
-Students then gain a deeper understanding of neuroscience through completion of additional coursework taken from biological and cognitive and behavioral neuroscience concentrations.
+Students then gain a deeper understanding of neuroscience through completion of additional coursework taken from biological and cognitive and behavioral neuroscience perspectives.

 Required for the Major: